Provenance & Integrity Framework

 Bottom line

-Proteus is a risk-reduction layer that accelerates adoption: it replaces “trust me” with evidence—so datasets can move from evaluation to licensing to deployment with fewer blockers.
+Proteus is a risk-reduction framework that accelerates adoption: it replaces “trust me” with reviewable evidence—so datasets can move from evaluation to licensing to deployment with fewer blockers and fewer surprises.

 What Proteus Is Not

-Proteus is built to increase trust and defensibility—not to impose control.
+Proteus is built to increase transparency and auditability—not to impose control.
 To prevent common misunderstandings, here’s what the Proteus Standard is explicitly not.

 Not DRM